 - The changes address improvements in teaching practice that mainly focus on how the candidate structures or organizes learning tasks, with a superficial connection to student learning.
-There is little detail on the changes in relation to either the central focus or the specific learning that is the focus of the video clips.
-Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, or including more group work without indicating how the group work will address specific learning needs. - If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.
+There is little detail on the changes in relation to either the central focus or the specific learning that is the focus of the video clip(s).
+Examples include asking additional higher-order questions without providing examples, improving directions, repeating instruction without making significant changes based on the evidence of student learning from the video clips, including more group work without indicating how the group work will address specific learning needs. - If a candidate's proposed changes have nothing to do with the central focus, this rubric cannot be scored beyond a Level 2.

-The changes are not supported by evidence of student learning from lessons seen or referenced in the clips.
+■ The changes are not supported by evidence of student learning from lessons seen or referenced in the clip(s) (i.e., the candidate proposes changes from lessons other than those that were provided in the clips).

-- The proposed changes relate to the central focus and explicitly address individual and collective needs that were within the lessons seen in the video clips. - The changes in teaching practice are supported by research and/or theory.
+- The proposed changes relate to the central focus and explicitly address individual and collective needs that were within the lessons seen in the video clip(s). - The changes in teaching practice are supported by research and/or theory.